DIRECTLab/carla-energy-consumption/README.md

 ## Contents
+All scripts in this directory run independently from each other and can be run from the command line.
 When in doubt, opt for [multitracking.py](multitracking.py).
 This program is the most up-to-date and offers most of the functionality of both [unitracking.py](unitracking.py) and [automatic_control.py](automatic_control.py), plus more.

-More information about usage and options for scripts which are run from the command line can be obtained with the `-h` option.
+More information about usage and options can be obtained with the `-h` option.
 See also [QUICKSTART.MD](./QUICKSTART.md).

 - [automatic_control.py](automatic_control.py) tracks a vehicle which is automatically controlled on the client side.